thangchung/shopping-cart-k8s/README.md

 * Using `minikube` for `Windows` in this project, but you can use `Mac` or `Linux` version as well

-* Download the appropriate package of your minikube at https://github.com/kubernetes/minikube/releases (We use `v0.26.1` in this project)
+* Download the appropriate package of your minikube at https://github.com/kubernetes/minikube/releases (Used `v0.25.2` for this project)

 * Install it into your machine (Windows 10 in this case)